Understanding Domain Names and Hosting

 A helpful piece of information to understanding domain names and hosting is that they can be purchased together or separately.

-For instance, did you know that you can purchase hosting with Flywheel (our fav!) but not a domain name?
+For instance, did you know that you can purchase hosting with Flywheel (our fav!) but not a domain name from them?
 Did you know that you can purchase a domain name and hosting with GoDaddy?
-Did you know that domain names function the same?
-However, hosting can be very different from company to company.
+Did you know that domain names all function the same (however, domain registrar companies do not)?
+However, hosting services can be very different from company to company.

-As a final tip, be sure to keep your domain and hosting account information (company name, username and password) written down in a safe place for future use.
+As a final tip, be sure to keep your domain and hosting account information (company name, username and password) written down in a safe place.
+You will need this info in the future.
+In addition, when working with a web developer, they will need this information to launch a new site or switch hosting providers.